WolfJack24/Moon-Phase-App/README.md

 py .\main.py server
 ```

-Warning: weh version is no where close to done
+Warning: web version is no where close to done

 ### Design